 Ph.D.
 University of Edinburgh, 1983.
-Courses taught range over 16th–20th century British literature and culture and 20th-century American literature.
-Research interests include early modern (1660 –) and modern British literature.
+Literature/culture courses taught range over the sixteenth to the twentieth centuries.
+Research interests include early modern as well as modern literature.

 Main publications (monographs):

 *Utopian Negotiation: Aphra Behn and Margaret Cavendish (Syracuse University Press, 2013)

 *Form as Compensation for Life: Fictive Patterns in Virginia Woolf’s Novels (Boydell & Brewer/Camden House, 1998)

 *A Critical Introduction to Henry Green’s Novels: The Living Vision (Palgrave Macmillan, 1986).